AGENDA

 #3 The following business items may be approved by one motion and a vote.
 If any one member of the Council so desires, any matter listed can be moved to a separate agenda item.
 (ACTION ITEM)

-(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Work Session meetings of April 10 and May 8, 2025; Clarification and Regular City Council meetings of May 1, 2025; Special City Council Town Hall meeting of May 13, 2025; and Special City Council meeting of May 27, 2025.
+(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Budget Development meetings of June 3, 4, 5, 2025; and Clarification and Regular Council meetings of July 17, 2025.

-(b) MATERIAL CLAIMS: Council may wish to ratify approval of the Material Claims for the period of June 1-15, 2025 and approve the Material Claims for the period of June 16-30, 2025.
+(b) MATERIAL CLAIMS: Council may wish to approve the Material Claims for the period of September 1-15, 2025.

-(e) PARKS AND RECREATION ADVISORY BOARD REAPPOINTMENT: Council may wish to confirm the Mayor’s reappointment of Dr. Grace Jory to continue serving as a member of the Parks and Recreation Advisory Board.
-Dr. Jory’s term will begin July 16, 2025 and expire July 16, 2027.
+(d) POCATELLO ARTS COUNCIL REAPPOINTMENT: Council may wish to confirm the Mayor’s reappointment of Deleena Foster to continue serving as a member of the Pocatello Arts Council.
+Deleena’s term will begin October 21, 2025 and expire October 21, 2028.

 Agenda Item #4